AGhost-7/docker-dev/tutorial/readme.md

 # set the environment variable
 ENV NVM_DIR /home/$DOCKER_USER/.nvm

-# source nvm, install the version we want, alias that version so it always loads
+# source nvm, install the version we want
+# replace `--lts` with `node` for latest, alias that version so it always loads
 RUN . "$NVM_DIR/nvm.sh" && \
 	nvm install --lts && \
 	nvm alias default stable
 ```
 To test this build and run the container and try